 The Accounting Standards Board (ASB) has approved a number of Standards of GRAP.
-When compiling the asset register in accordance with the accounting standards, the requirements of GRAP 17 cannot be seen in isolation.
+When compiling the asset register in accordance with the accounting standards, the requirements of GRAP 17 cannot be applied in isolation.
 Various other accounting standards impact on the recognition and measurement of assets within the municipal environment and should be taken into account during the compilation of a GRAP compliant asset register.
-The applicable standards of GRAP are noted in section 8.